ForgeRock/tntp-docebo/README.md

 - Replace `<FQDN>` with your Ping Advanced Identity Cloud tenant domain
 - Replace `<CONNECTOR_NAME>` with the name you want to assign to this connector
 - Use the contents of your updated `docebo_connector.json` as the request body

+CRUD operations are now enabled for the Docebo connector